Weekly Acting Camps

 Ages: 5–18 (divided into separate, age-specific groups)

-Sibling Discount: Take $5 off for each additional enrolled family member!
+Sibling Discount: Receive $5 off for each additional enrolled family member!

 Weekly Programs